openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 ```sh
 docker run -it --rm --device /dev/dri <image_name>
 ```
-> **NOTES**:
-> If your host system is Ubuntu 20, follow the [Configuration Guide for the Intel® Graphics Compute Runtime for OpenCL™ on Ubuntu* 20.04](https://github.com/openvinotoolkit/docker_ci/blob/master/configure_gpu_ubuntu20.md).
+> **NOTE**: If your host system is Ubuntu 20, follow the [Configuration Guide for the Intel® Graphics Compute Runtime for OpenCL™ on Ubuntu* 20.04](https://github.com/openvinotoolkit/docker_ci/blob/master/configure_gpu_ubuntu20.md).

 ## Use a Docker* Image for Intel® Neural Compute Stick 2